EntireNewsProject/Android-App/README.md

 * [Glide] - Glide is a fast and efficient image loading library for Android focused on smooth scrolling.
 * [Calligraphy] - Custom fonts in Android.
 * [Joda Time] - Joda-Time provides a quality replacement for the Java date and time classes.
+* [Android About Page] - Create an awesome About Page for your Android App in 2 minutes
 * [...] - Description

 ### Database Model